catalyst-cooperative/pudl-zenodo-storage/README.md

 Now, come back to this repo and create a module for the dataset in the `frictionless` directory.
 Give it the same name as the key you made for the data in the SOURCE dict.
 Use the existing modules as a model for your new one.
-The main function is called `datapackager()` and it serves to produce a json for the zenodo archival collection.
+The main function is called `datapackager()` and it serves to produce a json for the Zenodo archival collection.

 Lastly, you need to:
 - Create archive metadata for the new dataset in the `zs/metadata.py` module.